What Is Tech Neck?

 Step 2: Relax your arms by your sides.

 Step 3: Place your right hand on your head.
-Tilt your head to the right.
-Use a little bit of pressure from your hand on your head to deepen the stretch.
+Tilt your head toward your right arm.
+Use a small amount of pressure on your head to deepen the stretch.

 Step 4: Hold for 30 seconds.